-Standards-based Measurement of Proficiency (STAMP) - Hebrew Used to measure proficiency in Hebrew.
-4 and 7 Mid-year Curricular Unit Assessments - Science, Math Used to assess student mastery of material from an entire unit of study. ТК-8 Curricular unit assessments are determined by the length of the unit and vary in length.
+Proficiency (STAM-) - Hebrew Curricular Unit Assessments - Science, Math Used to assess student mastery of material from an entire unit of study.
+TK-8 Curricular unit assessments are determined by the length of the unit and vary in length.
 Teachers will follow the scope and sequence of the programs.
-Project-Based Rubric incorporating social studies, TK-8 Fall, winter, and Rubrics - Social and literacy standards and service spring Studies and Service Learning learning concepts California Used to help students start life-long 5 and 8 During the Physical Fitness habits of regular physical activity to February-May Test promote a level of fitness that offers window a degree of defense against diseases that come from inactivity.
+Project-Based Rubrics - Social Studies and Service Learning Rubric incorporating social studies, and literacy standards and service learning concepts TK-8 Fall, winter, and spring California Physical Fitness Test Used to help students start life-long habits of regular physical activity to promote a level of fitness that offers a degree of defense against diseases that come from inactivity.
+5 and 8 During the February-May window